Vladimir Kramnik: Anti-cheating campaigns and controversies

+In June and August of 2024, Kramnik played two blitz matches against grandmaster José Martínez Alcántara after accusing Martínez of cheating in online chess.
+The matches were a mix of over-the-board and online chess (held in-person).
+Martinez won the June 2024 Madrid match 14.5-11.5, while Kramnik won the August 2024 London match 19-17.

+On 22 October 2025, the World Chess Federation (FIDE) began reviewing Kramnik’s public statements about U.S. grandmaster Daniel Naroditsky, two days after his death at age 29 was announced.
+Since October 2024, Kramnik had repeatedly accused Naroditsky of cheating in online chess, without substantial evidence.
+Kramnik rebutted criticism of his behaviour, saying: "I have not bullied Daniel Naroditsky, nor ever made personal insults towards him".
+Several leading players, including Magnus Carlsen, Hikaru Nakamura, and Nihal Sarin, publicly condemned Kramnik's conduct, calling his accusations unfounded and damaging.
+In a statement to The Indian Express, Sarin said that Kramnik "has kind of literally taken a life."
+British IM Jovanka Houska also expressed support for the FIDE inquiry, saying that players "should not be allowed to accuse others of cheating without consequences".

 Personal life

-On 30 December 2006 Kramnik married French journalist Marie-Laure Germon.
+On 30 December 2006, Kramnik married French journalist Marie-Laure Germon.
 Their wedding took place in the Alexander Nevsky Cathedral in Paris.
-They have two children: daughter Daria, and son Vadim Vladimirovich.
-They reside in Geneva.
+They have two children and reside in Geneva.

 Kramnik has been diagnosed with ankylosing spondylitis, an uncommon form of arthritis.
 It causes him great physical discomfort while playing.
-In January 2006, Kramnik announced that he would skip the Corus Chess Tournament in Wijk aan Zee to seek out treatment for his arthritis.
+In January 2006, he announced that he would skip the Corus Chess Tournament in Wijk aan Zee to seek treatment for his condition.
 He returned from treatment in June 2006, playing in the 37th Chess Olympiad.
 He scored a +4 result, achieving the highest rating performance (2847) of the 1307 participating players.